dgroomes/my-software/README.md

   up using `navi`.
 * [ ] Consider restoring (at `b3154dde` and before) my usage of markdownlint.
 I still like it, but I just never got used to using it. learn them better.
 I think I should pare down the larger one-liners.
-* [ ] Properly add Nushell steps to instructions.
+* [x] DONE Properly add Nushell steps to instructions.
 Bootstrapping is important.
 * [ ] Consider restoring (at `b3154dde` and before) my Postgres-related Bash functions.
 These were hard fought and useful.
 Maybe reimplement in
   Nushell.
 Alternatively, I often use Postgres in Docker.
 But still.
 (Same is true of the Mongo functions but not sure how much I'll ever use Mongo again.)